 A formal intervention plan of 8 sessions of CBT will be designed by the student to assist a client they are seeing in their practicum.
 The plan must present a full formulation of the presenting problem from a CBT perspective and outline a possible schedule of 8 therapy sessions.
 This plan should be no more than 3,000 words.

-At least three recordings of cognitive or behavioural therapy must be handed in for marking and feedback through the semester on a resubmit basis until competence is demonstrated.
+At least three recordings of cognitive therapy must be handed in for marking and feedback through the semester on a resubmit basis until competence is demonstrated.

 The due date for an assignment is the date by which a student must despatch the assignment to the USQ.
 The onus is on the student to provide proof of the despatch date, if requested by the Examiner.

 Students must retain a copy of each item submitted for assessment.
 This must be produced within five days if required by the Examiner.